Noble gas: Compounds

 The noble gases show extremely low chemical reactivity; consequently, only a few hundred noble gas compounds have been formed.
 Neutral compounds in which helium and neon are involved in chemical bonds have not been formed (although some helium-containing ions exist and there is some theoretical evidence for a few neutral helium-containing ones), while xenon, krypton, and argon have shown only minor reactivity.

 In 1933, Linus Pauling predicted that the heavier noble gases could form compounds with fluorine and oxygen.
-He predicted the existence of krypton hexafluoride (KrF_{6}) and xenon hexafluoride (XeF_{6}) and speculated that xenon octafluoride (XeF_{8}) might exist as an unstable compound, and suggested that xenic acid could form perxenate salts.
-These predictions were shown to be generally accurate, except that XeF_{8} is now thought to be both thermodynamically and kinetically unstable.
+He predicted the existence of krypton hexafluoride (KrF6) and xenon hexafluoride (XeF6) and speculated that xenon octafluoride (XeF8) might exist as an unstable compound, and suggested that xenic acid could form perxenate salts.
+These predictions were shown to be generally accurate, except that XeF8 is now thought to be both thermodynamically and kinetically unstable.

 Xenon compounds are the most numerous of the noble gas compounds that have been formed.
-Most of them have the xenon atom in the oxidation state of +2, +4, +6, or +8 bonded to highly electronegative atoms such as fluorine or oxygen, as in xenon difluoride (XeF_{2}), xenon tetrafluoride (XeF_{4}), xenon hexafluoride (XeF_{6}), xenon tetroxide (XeO_{4}), and sodium perxenate (Na_{4}XeO_{6}).
+Most of them have the xenon atom in the oxidation state of +2, +4, +6, or +8 bonded to highly electronegative atoms such as fluorine or oxygen, as in xenon difluoride (XeF2), xenon tetrafluoride (XeF4), xenon hexafluoride (XeF6), xenon tetroxide (XeO4), and sodium perxenate (Na4XeO6).
 Xenon reacts with fluorine to form numerous xenon fluorides according to the following equations: